Myorignl/Stock-Analysis/README.md

 **Advantages of refactoring code**
 Refactoring a code makes a code faster.
 It helps reduce the chances of creating mistakes by adding loops and eliminating duplicate code.
 It reduces the size making it overall more efficient and easier to run.
 **Disadvantages of refactoring code**
 The only disadvantage that I can see in refactoring is the time commitment it requires.
-I am sure that as we continue to learn it will become easier but it was time consuming.
+I am sure that as we continue to learn it will become easier however, it was time consuming.